Comparison

 How DecisionOS is different

 Cloverpop bets on breadth.
-DecisionOS bets on depth: one sharp category (enterprise technology decisions), one strict geography (EU), one audience (CISO / CIO) and the compliance scope that audience lives inside.
+DecisionOS bets on depth: one sharp category (enterprise technology decisions), one place where the record is stored (dedicated servers in Germany), one audience (CISO / CIO) and the compliance scope that audience lives inside.
 Depth wins when that audience is yours.

 Questions we get about this